 Travelers must provide an address where they will be spending their quarantine.
 If unable to demonstrate an adequate quarantine location, local authorities may require the traveler to quarantine at an official Red Cross quarantine center.

-Travelers can choose to quarantine at a privately rented location or stay at a quarantine facility.
 The stay in a quarantine facility is free of charge.
 The Icelandic health authorities can also require travelers to quarantine at a quarantine facility if they breach quarantine rules.

 Almost every traveler must take a COVID-19 test upon entry and another after a 5-day quarantine.
 Any travelers with a preexisting medical condition can choose a 14-day quarantine instead of testing.